shanemcbryde/sepsisprediction/README.md

 - F1 Score
 - AUC-ROC

-All models evaluated using 5-fold cross-validation.
+All models were evaluated using 5-fold cross-validation.

----

 ## 🔍 Key Findings